core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Improved content on Challenge-Response based freshness and Replay Window recovery.

 * Use the acronym CCSs for CWT Claims Sets.

+* Mentioned wrap-around of the Key Generation Number.

 * Added IANA consideration on the "CoAP Option Numbers" registry.